CriticalMoments/CMSaasStarter/README.md

 - [Fully Functional Demo](https://saasstarter.work)
 - [Quick Start](#quick-start): Full docs from `git clone` to deployment.

 Created by the folks at [Critical Moments](https://criticalmoments.io)!
-Check out our website site for an example depolyment of SaaS Starter.
+Check out our website site for an example deployment of SaaS Starter.

 **Make mobile apps?** Improve conversion rates and ratings with [Critical Moments](https://criticalmoments.io).